The Ask a Librarian Service will be unavailable on Monday 6 February between 8 and 10 am for a scheduled upgrade.

 - Store documents and letters flat and unfolded in acid-free folders or use polypropylene or polyester bags.
 These can then be placed in boxes.

-- Due to the nature of the paper used for newspapers, these have very short life spans.
+- Due to the nature of the paper, they have very short life spans.
 A separate fact sheet on storing newspapers is available.

-- It is important to have clean, dry hands or wear nitrile gloves when handling paper-based material.
+- It is important to have clean and dry hands or wear nitrile gloves when handling paper-based material.

 - When handling and transporting unframed artworks and documents, use a thick support paper underneath or place your item inside a folder.

-- When carrying a framed work do not lift by the top edge, hold both sides of the frame.
+- When carrying a framed work, lift and hold both sides of the frame.

 - If a valuable or fragile item is going to be handled frequently, creating a copy or duplicate can reduce handling of the original and ensure its preservation.

-We are unable to give specific advice on conservation of heritage items.
-We recommend you contact a professional conservator, who will be able to assess each individual item and recommend options to you.
+We are unable to give advice on the conservation treatment of heritage items.
+We recommend you contact a professional conservator, who can assess each item and recommend options.
 A conservator will charge a fee.